-- " The user has access to all controls (Water, Percent, SIS, etc.). - When Service Mode is disabled: - " The control panel resumes normal operation at the current settings. - " The Remote Lockout is turned off, unless it was on prior to turning service mode on. - · Service Mode shall be automatically disabled if: - " The Service Timer times out. - " The user turns Service Mode off through the - " The machine is stopped with a fault condition other than the Safety fault. - " The user presses either the Start or Stop buttons. - 3.
+- •THIS CAUSES THE FORWARD OR REVERSE CONTACTORS TO ENGAGE, ENABLING 480 VAC TO BE FED DOWN THE MACHINE.
+THERE IS A FIVE SECOND DELAY BEFORE CONTACTORS WILL ENGAGE. - " The user has access to all controls (Water, Percent, SIS, etc.). - When Service Mode is disabled: - " The control panel resumes normal operation at the current settings. - " The Remote Lockout is turned off, unless it was on prior to turning service mode on. - · Service Mode shall be automatically disabled if: - " The Service Timer times out. - " The user turns Service Mode off through the menus. - " The machine is stopped with a fault condition other than the Safety fault. - " The user presses either the Start or Stop buttons. - 3.
 To set the Service Timer, select the Service Timer field and enter the desired time in minutes.
 Push Enter to retain the value.